IntentArchitect/Intent.Modules.Importers/Modules/Intent.Modules.OpenApi.Importer/docs/README.md

 #### OpenApiFile

 File path to the OpenApi document to import.
+This can be a path to the document stored locally (e.g. `C:\Dev\swagger-sample.json`) OR a URL to the document (e.g. `https://petstore.swagger.io/v2/swagger.json`)

+> [!NOTE]
+>
-Note this document needs to be at least version 3.x, if you are working with an older version document you can potentially use tools like `https://editor.swagger.io/` to upgrade older format files to the new standard.
+> This document needs to be at least version 3.x, if you are working with an older version document you can potentially use tools like `https://editor.swagger.io/` to upgrade older format files to the new standard.

 The importer allows for `"` around the file name, these are not required.
 The Windows `Copy as Path` feature puts `"` around the file name so we support this for ease of use.